 Restaurant workers face numerous risks within the food-service industry.
-Professional kitchens often have wet, slippery floors from constant cleaning, and are typically equipped with sharp cutting utensils, hot stoves, deep fat fryers, and industrial-grade appliances.
+Professional kitchens often have wet, slippery floors from constant cleaning and are typically equipped with sharp cutting utensils, hot stoves, deep fat fryers, and industrial-grade appliances.

 Restaurant workers often have very physically demanding jobs.
 In addition to burns, cuts, and lacerations, workers are at risk for sprains, strains, overextensions, and repetitive motion injuries.
 Wet floors could easily lead to slip-and-fall accidents, even with the appropriate footwear.
 Sometimes, injuries can be so severe that workers may become temporarily or permanently disabled.

-In these cases, restaurant employees risk missing out on weeks, or even months of compensation.
+In these cases, restaurant employees risk missing out on weeks or even months of compensation.
 Some workers may even be fired from their positions without notice.
 If you have experienced this treatment as a restaurant worker, it may be beneficial to hire an attorney to avoid being taken advantage of.

-If you or someone you love has sustained injury as a restaurant worker because of a negligent party, you have the right to seek financial compensation.
-Hospital bills and medical treatment can be financially devastating, especially for restaurant workers who are often paid very little to work long, exhausting hours.
-At Hach & Rose, LLP, we will fight for justice on your behalf, and do everything possible to obtain the financial compensation you deserve.
+If you or someone you love has sustained an injury as a restaurant worker because of a negligent party, you have the right to seek financial compensation.
+Hospital bills and medical treatment can be financially devastating, especially for restaurant workers who are often paid little to work long, exhausting hours.
+At Hach & Rose, LLP, we will fight for justice on your behalf and do everything possible to obtain the financial compensation you deserve.